-- (a) Expressive Activities.
-This Regulation does not abridge academic freedom nor the University's educational mission.
-Actions that amount to expression protected by the state or federal constitutions or laws are not Misconduct. - (b) Amnesty.
-The University encourages students to seek emergency assistance in situations where such assistance is needed.
-Any student who qualifies for Amnesty as described below may not be charged with Misconduct if the Misconduct relates to the consumption or use of alcohol or drugs. - (1) Medical Amnesty.
-Students who seek or receive emergency medical assistant for themselves or others in a situation where a reasonable person believes medical treatment is appropriate qualify for Medical Amnesty. - (i) If a Student is involved in any subsequent alcohol or drug incidents, the Representative will review the incident to determine if the Student qualifies for Amnesty. - (2) Hazing Amnesty.
-A Student may not be charged with Misconduct if the Student establishes that before medical assistance or law enforcement arrived on the scene of the hazing event, the Student rendered aid to the hazing victim(s). - (8) Sanctions.
+- (i) Failing to obey the notice from the Office of Student Development or a University official to appear for a meeting or hearing as part of the Student Conduct Review Process. - (ii) Falsifying, distorting, or misrepresenting of information before a Hearing. - (ii) Disrupting or interfering with the orderly conduct of a Student Conduct Review Process. - (iii) Reporting a violation of the Student Code of Conduct in bad faith. - (iv) Attempting to discourage an individual's proper participation in, or use of, the Student Conduct Review Process. - (v) Attempting to improperly influence the impartiality of a Hearing Body prior to, and/or during the course of, the Student Conduct Review Process. - (vi) Harassing (verbal or physical) and/or intimidation of a Hearing Body prior to, during, and/or after a Student Conduct Review Proceeding. - (vii) Failing to comply with the Sanction(s) imposed under the Student Code of Conduct. - (viii) Influencing or attempting to influence another person to commit an abuse of the Student Conduct Review Process. - (ix) Retaliation against a person(s) alleging misconduct or participatingon in the student conduct review process. - (7) Sanctions.
 The Responsible is subject to Sanctions commensurate with the offense with consideration given to any aggravating and mitigating circumstances, including but not limited to the Responsible's conduct record at the University.
 The Responsible's efforts to get help or assist others may be taken into account in determining Sanctions.
 The Responsible's failure to complete Sanctions may result in a registration, transcript, final grades, and/or diploma hold.
 Sanctions that may be imposed upon the Responsible include, but are not limited to: - (a) Deactivation.
 The loss of all privileges, including University recognition, for a specified period of time when the Responsible is an organization. - (b) Discretionary Educational Sanctions.
 Work assignments, essays, service to the University, or other related discretionary Sanctions. - (c) Fines.
-Previously established and published financial fines may be imposed. - (d) Loss of Privileges.
+Previously established and published financial fines may be imposed.

+- (d) Loss of Privileges.
 Denial of specified privileges for a designated period of time. - (e) Probation.
 A designated period of time where more severe disciplinary Sanctions will be imposed if the Responsible is found to violate the Student Code of Conduct during the probation period. - (f) Residence Hall Expulsion.
 Permanent separation of the Responsible from the residence halls. - (g) Residence Hall Suspension.
 Separation of the Responsible from the residence halls for a definite period of time, after which the Responsible is eligible to return.
 Conditions for returning to the residence halls may be specified. - (h) Restitution.
 Requiring compensation for loss, damage, or injury.
 This may take the form of appropriate service and/or monetary or material replacement. - (i) Revocation of Admission and/or Degree.
 Admission to the University or a degree awarded from the University may be revoked for fraud, misrepresentation, or other violation of University standards in obtaining the degree, or for other violations that were committed by the student prior to graduation. - (j) University Expulsion.
-Permanent separation of the Responsible from the University. - (k) Deferred Suspension.
-Suspension that will be imposed at a defined future date or time unless sanctions are completed as described by the Hearing Officer and there are no further policy violations.
+Permanent separation of the Responsible from the University. (k) Deferred Suspension.
+Suspension that will be imposed at a defined future date or time unless sanctions are completed as described by the hearing officer and there are no further policy violations.